DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/reconstructions/scikitimage_sart.rst

             description: "2D array, dtype=float, optional.
 Image containing an initial reconstruction estimate.
 Shape of this array should be (radon_image.shape[0], radon_image.shape[0]).
 The default is a filter backprojection using scikit.image.iradon as 'result'."
             default: None

-        projection_shifts:
-            visibility: intermediate
-            dtype: "[list, None]"
-            description: 1D array dtype = float Shift the projections contained in radon_image (the sinogram) by this many pixels before reconstructing the image.
-The ith value defines the shift of the ith column of radon_image.
-            default: None

         clip:
             visibility: intermediate
             dtype: "[list,None]"